bgroveben/KerasML/README.md

 ### [Keras on Github](https://github.com/fchollet/keras)

-I'm running Python version 3.5.2
+I'm running Python version 3.5.2, and the backend is currently TensorFlow.